hanabi/hanabi.github.io/docs/variant-specific/dark-pink.md

 ### The Fake 5's Chop Move

 - Players are allowed to violate *Pink Promise* on dark pink cards in order to perform a *Fake 5's Chop Move*.
-- This means that *Pink Promise* no longer applies to off-chop cards when they are clued as a 5, unless it was just a *5 Stall*.
+- This means that *Pink Promise* no longer applies to off chop cards when they are clued as a 5, unless it was just a *5 Stall*.

 <br />